 It is difficult to understand why there is so much of a determination to hold on to idea that the land northward is west of the Isthmus of Tehuantepec when the justification for this theory has dissipated.
-On the other hand, why is it so difficult to accept a theory (Pasion River) that matches essentially all of the criteria from the Book of Mormon text?
+On the other hand, the Pasion River Model meets essentially every criteria in the Book of Mormon text.